Funds and banks get creative to break debt-market deadlock

 Even hedge funds not traditionally associated with distressed-debt trading are getting in on the act.

-Capula, a $13 billion (8.2 billion pounds) London-based fund best known for relative-value trading, plans to launch a European distressed-debt offering, two sources familiar with the manager said.
+Capula, a $13 billion London-based fund best known for relative-value trading, plans to launch a European distressed-debt offering, two sources familiar with the manager said.

 Much of European bank deleveraging - which Morgan Stanley has estimated could total 3 trillion euros - will involve banks trying to sell assets that trade close to face value.

-British banks Lloyds Banking Group (LLOY.L) and Royal Bank of Scotland (RBS.L) have each deleveraged by 170 billion pounds since the financial crisis, Credit Suisse's Henrion said, adding that European rivals had been more reluctant to move.
+British banks Lloyds Banking Group and Royal Bank of Scotland have each deleveraged by 170 billion pounds ($269.10 billion) since the financial crisis, Credit Suisse's Henrion said, adding that European rivals had been more reluctant to move.